NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 link quality indicator.

-The experimental link quality indicator that counts the number of packets with CRC failures and the number packets with successful CRC has been addeed.
+The experimental link quality indicator that counts the number of packets with CRC failures and the number packets with successful CRC has been added.
 This allows the application to have some awareness of the link quality.
 The link quality is returned by the observer and by the scannable advertiser.